 (9) Directions under subsection (5), (6), or (7) may include directions as to the rate at which petroleum or geothermal energy is to be recovered.

-(10) In this section, “dealing” means a dealing to which section 75 applies.
+(10) In this section, dealing means a dealing to which section 75 applies.

 (11) If a petroleum pool extends, or is reasonably believed by the Minister to extend, from an area of the State into —